Armenian Cypriots: Armenian politics

-The youngest Armenian political party in Cyprus is SDHP Hunchakian, which was set up on the island in 2005, following the split within the AGBU, which was brought about by the decision to close the Melkonian Educational Institute.
-As Cyprus was frequently used as a stepping stone for some European Armenian fedayees who had Asia Minor and Cilicia as their final destination during the late 19th century and the early 20th century, a small number of the party's members temporarily stayed on the island during those times.
-SDHP Hunchakian is affiliated with the Nor Serount Cultural Association in Nicosia.
+The youngest Armenian political party in Cyprus is the Social Democrat Hunchakian Party (SDHP), which was set up on the island in 2005, following the split within AGBU, which was brought about by the decision to close the Melkonian Educational Institute.
+As Cyprus was frequently used as a stepping stone for some European Armenian fedayi who had Asia Minor and Cilicia as their final destination during the late 19th century and the early 20th century, a small number of the party's members temporarily stayed on the island during those times.
+The SDHP is affiliated with the Nor Serount Cultural Association in Nicosia.

-The Armenian-Cypriot community has been actively engaged in Panarmenian issues, such as the organisation of demonstrations and other forms of protest on matters that pertain to all Armenians.
-Other than promoting awareness and recognition of the Armenian genocide, which is more extensively examined below, the Armenian-Cypriot community has been lobbying successfully in favour of the Nagorno-Karabakh Republic, as a result of which Cypriot politicians and EuroMPs are sympathetic towards its existence.
-During the last decade, the Armenian-Cypriot community was actively involved in the movement to raise awareness on the unilateral closure of the Melkonian Educational Institute by the AGBU (2004–2005), the Armenia-Turkey protocols and the extradition of Ramil Safarov to Azerbaijan (2012), as well as in events commemorating Hrant Dink's memory, organised every year since his murder in 2007.
+The Armenian Cypriot community has been actively engaged in Pan-Armenian issues, such as the organisation of demonstrations and other forms of protest on matters that pertain to all Armenians.
+Other than promoting awareness and recognition of the Armenian genocide, the Armenian Cypriot community lobbied in favour of the Nagorno-Karabakh Republic.
+During the last decade, the Armenian Cypriot community was actively involved in the movement to raise awareness on the unilateral closure of the Melkonian Educational Institute by AGBU (2004–2005), the Armenia-Turkey protocols and the extradition of Ramil Safarov to Azerbaijan (2012), as well as in events commemorating Hrant Dink's memory, organised every year since his murder in 2007.

-Finally, in recent years the Armenian-Cypriot community has been providing financial and humanitarian aid to Armenians in need around the world: it has provided assistance to earthquake-stricken Armenians in Armenia, after the 1988 earthquake, to orphans in Nagorno-Karabakh, to Armenians in Lebanon, Armenians in Greece and Armenians in Syria, as well as to Armenians in Armenia and Nagorno-Karabakh, through the "Hayastan" All-Armenian Fund.
+In recent years the Armenian Cypriot community has been providing financial and humanitarian aid to Armenians in need around the world.
+It has provided assistance to earthquake-stricken Armenians in Armenia, after the 1988 earthquake, to orphans in Nagorno-Karabakh, to Armenians in Lebanon, Armenians in Greece and Armenians in Syria, as well as to Armenians in Armenia and Nagorno-Karabakh, through the "Hayastan" All-Armenian Fund.